SAP-samples/ui5-exercises-codejam/chapters/chapter03/readme.md

     type="Active">
 ```

 We bound the `onSelect` method to the press event of the `<ColumnListItem />` which means it will be executed when a user clicks on a book in our table.
 Notice how we prefixed a dot to the method name, which is a naming convention for custom methods that live in a controller.
+The dot will be omitted when interpreted by the framework.

 ### 5. Add a new `<FlexBox />` to the `app/webapp/view/App.view.xml`